VidMob/grails-wkhtmltopdf/README.markdown

 Configuration
 ----------------

-put the following line into your application.groovy and adjust the path to your wkhtmltox binary ( which wkhtmltopdf )
+put the following line into your application.groovy and adjust the path to your wkhtmltopdf binary ( which wkhtmltopdf )

 unix

-    grails.plugin.wkhtmltox.binary = "/usr/bin/wkhtmltopdf"
+    grails.plugin.wkhtmltopdf.binary = "/usr/bin/wkhtmltopdf"

 windows

-    grails.plugin.wkhtmltox.binary = "C:/local/wkhtmltopdf/wkhtmltopdf.exe"
+    grails.plugin.wkhtmltopdf.binary = "C:/local/wkhtmltopdf/wkhtmltopdf.exe"

 also add the pdf mime type to grails.mime.type in application.yml